Metadrop/behat-contexts/README.md

  - Given I go to :subpath of the last entity :entity with :bundle bundle created.
    Go to last entity created subpath (s.e.:node/1/edit) from a specific bundle.

+### File context

+Create files in drupal.

+#### Steps

+   - Given file with name :filename
+     Create file in drupal file system.
+Files are extracted from files_path set in behat.

+   - Given file with name :filename in the :directory directory Create file in drupal file system in a specific directory.
+Directory must start with file system (public:// , private://).
+Default is public:// .

 ### IUContext